 Wednesday afternoon it rained, hard.
 We smoked pot & went to see Sideways & afterwards we drank wine in the city & then Thursday Helen made samosas & mimosas & there was dancing in the kitchen & smoking in the living room & somehow the turkey got carved & I got a pounding headache off the champagne & left with three new paintings.
 Friday we thought about getting out of town but we didn't.
 Instead we sat around the loft & I plucked my eyebrows in the stark big-windowed daylight of the living room while he showered.
 We made it to see SpongeBob in the afternoon.
 Saturday we ice-skated in the park, around & around.
 A woman fell on the ice, a middle-aged woman in a lavender coat.
 She wasn't moving.
 Before they brought a stretcher out to her they coned her off so we couldn't get near, but everybody slowed down when they passed.

+Now's our chance, I said, while they're distracted by the incident over there.
 So we skated to the other side of the rink & took sips from the bottle of Jack he was hiding in his coat & then we skated around some more.
 Afterwards we craved hot dogs & horror movies, simultaneously; rushing back to Brooklyn we stepped in together thru the turnstile because my fare card had run out.
 A split second later three uniformed cops were coming towards us.
 So there we were detained at Union Square, in a grim circle of an underground room, getting a $60 summons each for trying to cheat the subway. & when we got home I couldn't move, from the skating, from the summonses, & in the morning we woke up at 8 because my apartment had flooded overnite.
 A Bob Dylan record was adrift & a few postcards & a bra & the usual receipts & old papers.
 E. very carefully unplugged all the cords from the outlets while I waited in the living room with Sara.
 The rain was coming down in torrents & we drank orange juice in front of the television & looked up plumbers in the yellow pages.

 Last nite my bedroom was dry again but I couldn't sleep & it was terrible.
 I finished the Sunday crossword minus three squares & the entire Acrostic puzzle which I normally never touch plus the rest of the magazine too (minus a sports-related article), & then I read all of Sunday Styles, all of the Week in Review, & a 3-page-long, extremely moving article on AIDS in Africa from the perspective of a village in Swaziland.
 I think I finally fell asleep around 4, reading about the election in the Ukraine.
 Now feeling very informed but very tired too.
 Too tired to keep writing tho I feel like I probably have more to say.